collegedesis/bollywoodamerica/README.md

 # Deploy

 To deploy, run `middleman deploy`.
 But you'll need a file called `secret.rb` in the root path of this repo that defined `ENV['DEPLOY_PASS']`.
 Priya and Mehul have this password.

+## Alternate Deploy

+1. Download Filezilla (or your preferred FTP client)
+1. Connect to `bollywoodamerica.net` with username: `bollywoo` and password: (get this from Priya or Mehul)
+1. Upload build to the `public_html` folder